-If you aspire to be selected to participate in a Presidential Management Fellowship (PMF), American University’s School of Public Affairs is the place to go to earn your Master of Public Administration and Policy.
-This year, for the second year in a row, American University has produced more PMF finalists than any other university in the country and has a 98 percent success rate of finalists becoming fellows.
+If you aspire to be selected to participate in a Presidential Management Fellowship (PMF), American University's School of Public Affairs is the place to go to earn your Master of Public Administration and Policy.
+This year, American University ranked No. 4 in the nation for producing PMF finalists and has a 98-percent success rate of finalists becoming fellows.

 The Presidential Management Fellows Program was established in 1977 through an Executive Order from President Jimmy Carter.
 Fellows receive two-year appointments to full-time positions with federal government agencies.
 Starting salaries range from $53,435 to $92,145, depending on the position.1,2

-After applying, candidates must take an online test and submit a résumé and transcript.
-Top-performing first-round candidates are named finalists, who are eligible for an appointment as a Fellow with a participating federal agency.
+American University actively encourages its top students—interested in a federal public service career—to apply for the PMF program by providing detailed online information sessions.
+After applying, candidates must take an online test, for which American University prepares students well, and submit a résumé and transcript.
+Top-performing, first-round candidates are named finalists and are eligible for an appointment as a Fellow with a participating federal agency.

 While it's a challenging process, American University prepares its candidates for each stage.
 Here's how:

-The number of American University PMF candidates who passed the online exam in 2015 was nearly triple the national average: 28 percent versus 10 percent.
-One secret to the school’s success: American University has a Blackboard site set up with study guides and offers prep workshops for students who plan to take the three-hour psychological test.
+The number of American University PMF candidates who passed the online exam in 2015 was nearly triple the national average—28 percent versus 10 percent.
+One secret to the school's success: American University has a Blackboard site set up with study guides and offers prep workshops for students who plan to take the three-hour test.

 If selected, finalists have one year to apply for positions available only to Fellows.
 Last year, there were 550 finalists.
 American University connects its finalists with alumni through networking sessions in which finalists receive tips on applying for these positions.
-This dramatically improves their chances of success.
-Because of the school’s efforts and support, 98 percent of American University’s finalists become Fellows.
+This dramatically improves their chances of success when applying.
+Because of the school's efforts and support, 98 percent of American University's finalists become Fellows.

 1GS-9, GS-13 Payscale.
 Salary Table 2016-DCB https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/salary-tables/pdf/2016/DCB.pdf